huofushuo/HMMF/README.md

-% source code is for paper:
+% source code for paper:

 % Fast Fusion-based Dehazing With Histogram Modification and Improved Atmospheric Illumination Prior